jmledford3115/BIS15W2020_jledford/lab2/lab2_hw_key.md

 ## 1          NA  11.9      NA     50
 ```

-7. We are interested in two groups; small and large mammals.
+**7. We are interested in two groups; small and large mammals.
 Let's define small as less than or equal to 1kg body weight and large as greater than or equal to 200kg body weight.
-Make two new dataframes (large and small) based on these parameters.
+Make two new dataframes (large and small) based on these parameters.**

 ```r